jkassis/frogger/README.md

 -------------
 No formal documentation other than comments, source code, and the example Frogger Game Welcome Screen.

-The API is mostly self-explanatory, though inspection of the example Frogger anim code will yield the most rapid understanding.
+The API mostly explains itself, though inspection of the example Frogger anim code will yield the most rapid understanding.

 Installation
 ------------
 Pre-Requisites:
 See https://github.com/veandco/go-sdl2

 Code: